IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/debugging-stored-procedures-advanced.md

 ---
-title: "Advanced techniques for debugging native and external SQL stored procedures"
+title: "Advanced techniques for debugging native and external SQL stored procedures and user-defined functions"
 ---

 # {{ page.title }}

-After you understand the basic process of debugging native and external SQL stored procedures, you might need some more in-depth information about using Db2 Developer Extension to debug more complex problems.
+After you understand the basic process of debugging native and external SQL stored procedures and user-defined functions (UDFs), you might need some more in-depth information about using Db2 Developer Extension to debug more complex problems.

+**Note:** Although the examples and screens in this topic show a stored procedure, the process of debugging a UDF is identical.

 For example, many stored procedures contain extremely complex business logic, especially when nested stored procedures are involved.
 In these types of stored procedures, locating, analyzing, and fixing a problem can be quite a challenge.